souparnikavp17/kanban-board/README.md

-# Offline-First Kanban Board (PWA)
+# Kanban Board (PWA)

-This project is an Offline-First Kanban Board built as a Progressive Web App (PWA).
+This project is a Kanban Board built as a Progressive Web App (PWA).
 It allows users to manage tasks across three columns — To-do, In-progress, and Done — and continues to work seamlessly even when the internet connection is unavailable.

 All changes made while offline are stored locally and synchronized once the user reconnects to the internet.